jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

     For example, for the `gps-sensor` device ID, the blob name might be `gps-sensor/a9487ac2-b9cf-11eb-b5cd-1e00621e3648.json`.

-1. Add the following code below this:
+1. Also inside the `for event in events:` loop in the `main` function, add the following code below the previous one:

     ```python
     container_client = get_or_create_container('gps-data')